Title: A Watcher's Word

 “Not if he accepts our offer of immortality.
 Do try to keep up,” de Groot clucked in joy.

-Giles stood up more in resignation than resolution.
+Giles raised himself in height, more in resignation than resolution.
 “I’m the Watcher, Buffy’s Watcher.
 I should be the one to do this.”

 “Do I have your word on it, Rupert Giles?”